Farata/EnterpriseWebBook/README.md

 This chapter will demonstrate how to build the mobile version of Save a Child using the Sencha Touch framework.

 #<a name="ch14">Hybrid Applications: HTML + Native API</a>
 This chapter explains how to add the bridge HTML and native mobile API with the Phone GAP framework.
-It’ll add the GPS service to the mobile version of “Save a Child”.
+It'll add the GPS service to the mobile version of “Save a Child”.